Paul Nischal

-Paul Nischal is the Founder President and Chief Executive of N.R.I.Club International and International Overseas Indian Club based in the UK.
-He joined the Conservative Party in 1965 and subsequently became the first Indian Member of British Parliament Candidate for the British Conservative Party for the 1983 and 1987 General Elections, contesting the Birmingham Small Heath Constituency.
-His membership was especially valued for his strong influence in the Asian Business Community of Birmingham.
+Paul Nischal is British politician.
+He joined the Conservative Party in 1965 and subsequently became the first Indian Member of British Parliament to run for the British Conservative Party.

+Career

+Nischal joined the Conservative Party in 1965.
+His membership was especially valued for his strong influence in the asian business community of Birmingham.
 Following the 2nd consecutive UK general election defeat by the Conservative party as the party moved more towards the right of the political spectrum, Paul Nischal joined the Labour Party in 2000.

+During the 1983 and 1987 General Elections, became the first Indian Member of British Parliament to run for the British Conservative Party, contesting the Birmingham Small Heath Constituency.